 Termination of Parental Rights

-If you are facing a termination of parental rights case, we can help.
+If you are seeking or facing termination of parental rights, we can help.

 In some extreme cases involving children, there may be a need to pursue the termination of parental rights, which is the legal severing of a parent’s rights, privileges, and responsibilities regarding his or her child.
 Termination of a parent’s rights frees the child to be adopted by someone else.